Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 For more information, see the in-depth report on traveling to developing countries.

 Dormitzer PR.
 Rotaviruses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:1854-1864.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 152.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.